isragaytan/bankaya/README.md

 ## Acknowledgments

-* Thanks to bankaya for this funny test.
+* Thanks to bankaya for accept me on this wonderful work